 The first amazing thing my pediatrician did for me was smile and tell me what a wonderful job I was doing.
 Right along with the chapped and bleeding nipples were some pretty beat up feelings of inadequacy.
 When I finally fully realized that I am the sole provider of nourishment for my precious baby, I was overwhelmed.
 I was emotionally and physically drained.

-I can’t stress enough how important emotional support can be during this time, (and nipple cream, and heating pads, those were a life saver).
+I can’t stress enough how important emotional support can be during this time.
+And nipple cream, and heating pads, those were a life saver.
 My pediatrician recommended pumping to give myself a break.
-That way his father also had a chance to bottle feed him which also gave me some much needed rest time.
-Introducing a bottle early on in breastfeeding can sometimes lead to nipple confusion but my son, the avid eater that he is, never had a problem.
+That way his father also had a chance to bottle feed him.
+This also gave me some much needed rest time.
+Introducing a bottle early on in breastfeeding can sometimes lead to nipple confusion.
+However my son, the avid eater that he is, never had a problem.